 Different Types of Naps

 There are a few main types of naps that can all be beneficial to performance.
-The commonly used term “power nap” generally refers to a nap around 20 minutes that is quick and has restorative benefits without symptoms of sleep inertia (drowsiness upon awakening).
+The commonly used term, “power nap” generally refers to a nap around 20 minutes that is quick and has restorative benefits without symptoms of sleep inertia (drowsiness upon awakening).
 The next take on a power nap is called a caffeine nap.
-This includes consuming caffeine and immediately taking a 15-min power nap.
-Caffeine takes between 20 and 30 minutes to kick in, and thus you trick your body into resting and having the caffeine kick in upon your waking from your power nap.
+This includes consuming caffeine and immediately taking a 15 min power nap.
+The caffeine takes between 20 and 30 minutes to kick in, and thus tricks the body into resting and then, having the caffeine kick in upon waking from the power nap.
 Studies show a reduction in sleepiness after these so called “caffeine naps”.
-Lastly, longer naps (>30min and closer to 60min) are put in a different category as the longer duration allows the sleeper to enter deep-sleep stages 3 and 4.
+Lastly, longer naps (>30 min and closer to 60 min) are put in a different category as the longer duration allows the sleeper to enter deep sleep stages 3 and 4.
 However, these longer naps result in reduced performance immediately upon awakening due to sleep inertia (a decline in motor dexterity and a feeling of grogginess).

-Before you go take your afternoon nap, it is important to recognize the importance of external environments’ role in sleep.
+Before athletes take their afternoon nap, it is important to recognize the importance of external environments’ role in sleep.
 When an individual’s body is preparing for sleep, their internal temperature drops, explaining why sleeping in extreme heat or cold (external environment) can be difficult.
 Daylight is the main external cue that affects sleep, thus when taking a nap one should consider both temperature and lighting to best achieve a regenerative rest.
 It is important that athletes are educated in the physiological factors that affect sleep quality, helping guarantee that an afternoon nap will be beneficial to their performance.
-Try out different types of naps using the previous tips and find what works specifically for you.
-Happy napping!

 - RANEL VENTER, M Sport Sci Lecturer, Department of Sport Science, Stellenbosch University